Your employees are influential on social media and they have the potential to generate significant exposure for your

-The comments made by a flight attendant working for Virgin America could be considered more credible in the eyes of the public than those of Sir Richard Branson.
-What he or she says shouldn't be ignored.
+What a flight attendant working for Virgin America says about the company could be considered more credible in the eyes of the public than those of owner Sir Richard Branson.
+What an employee says about their employer shouldn't be ignored.

 Not only that, employees have tremendous reach and influence.
 They're already on Facebook, Twitter, LinkedIn, Tumblr, probably even some social networks you've never even heard of—and they're talking and sharing content.

 According to Pew Research Center, half of all adult Facebook users have more than 200 friends on the platform.
 If you have a team of just 20, that's potentially 4,000 people exposed to your brand through your employees' social circles.

 Credibility and reach combine to make employee advocacy a compelling proposition both in terms of consumer outreach and in talent acquisition.